Kendall Awards and Recognition

 - Chef-instructor Dana Cox received the 2011 Catherine Brandel Scholarship from Women Chefs & Restaurateurs (WCR) and was the recipient of Olson Communications' fourth-annual Chefs of Tomorrow™ grant program for culinary educators.

-- Vice President Christopher Koetke, CEC, CCE, received the inaugural Award for Excellence in Culinary Education from the Foodservice Educators Network International (FENI) and was named 2009 Cooking Teacher of the Year by the International Association of Culinary Professionals (IACP).
+- Vice President Christopher Koetke, CEC, CCE, received the inaugural Award for Excellence in Culinary Education from the Foodservice Educators Network International (FENI), was named 2009 Cooking Teacher of the Year by the International Association of Culinary Professionals (IACP), and selected as a recipient of the FCCLA National Distinguished Service Award.

 - School of Culinary Arts students won the Central Regional Baron H. Galand Culinary Knowledge Bowl at the American Culinary Federation's (ACF) Central Regional Conference for the fifth straight time in 2014 and first runners up at nationals in 2013.

 - School of Culinary Arts students were the national champions in the American Culinary Federation Baron H. Galand Culinary Knowledge Bowl in 2010 and 2011.